Posted by Andreas Köstenberger on Oct 10, 2008 in Blog | 5 comments

 FOR FURTHER STUDY:

-Daniel Strange, The Possibility of Salvation Among the Unevangelised: An Analysis of Inclusivism in Recent Evangelical Theology (Paternoster Biblical and Theological Monographs; Carlisle: Paternoster, 2001); David J. Hesselgrave, Paradigms in Conflict: 10 Key Questions in Christian Missions Today (Grand Rapids: Kregel, 2005), Chapter 2: “Restrictivism and Inclusivism: Is This Missions Trip Really Necessary?”; and Andreas J. Köstenberger and Peter T. O’Brien, Salvation to the Ends of the Earth: A biblical theology of mission (NSBT 11; Downers Grove: InterVarsity, 2001).
+Daniel Strange, The Possibility of Salvation Among the Unevangelised: An Analysis of Inclusivism in Recent Evangelical Theology (Paternoster Biblical and Theological Monographs; Carlisle: Paternoster, 2001); David J. Hesselgrave, Paradigms in Conflict: 10 Key Questions in Christian Missions Today (Grand Rapids: Kregel, 2005), Chapter 2: “Restrictivism and Inclusivism: Is This Missions Trip Really Necessary?”; and Andreas J. Köstenberger with T. Desmond Alexander, Salvation to the Ends of the Earth: A biblical theology of mission (NSBT 53; Downers Grove: InterVarsity, 2021).